pslisko/performa365docs/docs/gettoknow/tenant_administrator.rst

 ..
 Users in this role can:

-*.
-Manage users
+* Manage users
-*.
-View Logs
+* View Logs
-* view Release history
+* View Release history
-* configure E-mail notifications
+* Configure E-mail notifications